Perranuthnoe to Prussia Cove

 The four storey castellated mansion known as Acton Castle was built in the 1770s by the botanist John Stackhouse so that he could study marine algae on the nearby beaches.
 The house was extended in the 20th Century by adding two matching wings either side of the original central structure, with a turret on each end.

-12. Cross the stile and descend from the wall via the protruding steps.
+12. Go through the gate and descend the steps.
 Then follow the path to a pair of wooden stiles behind the cove.

 Stackhouse Cove consists mostly of flat rocks with some rockpools, however there is a sandy inlet which makes it easy to get into the sea for swimming or snorkelling.
 The cove is named after John Stackhouse who lived at Acton Castle during the 18th Century and carried out his studies of marine algae on the beach, publishing his illustrated work, known as Nereis Britannica, in 1797.
 At low tide it's possible to walk along the rocks to Porth Samson.